xuanhnvt/git-demo/README.md

 # git-demo
 Simple repository to get started with Git.
+On master

 # git diff
-Okay, modified one more time
+Change on master